 The first, retest all, is the most thorough (and therefore, time-consuming and resource-intensive) method.
 As its name suggests, this way of performing regression testing specifies that all current test cases are monitored and analysed for integrity and function.

 The next most intense way of regression testing is selecting just a specific part of the test to re-run.
 Depending on the parts needing to be tested, this will cut a significant amount of time and resource required, although it's not as in-depth and if some areas are still not showing to be stable, a retest all scenario may need to be triggered.

 The third option - prioritisation - is a more automated approach.
 It selects just those parts that will probably have the biggest impact on the business, or those most likely to be used most often to be tested.
 Within this prioritisation regression testing scenario, engineers can choose either general prioritisation that can prioritise just the parts that will have a knock-on effect on future developments or version-specific prioritisation that puts forward only the test cases with respect to a particular version of the software.

 Finally, the hybrid technique provides users with a flexible option and is a combination of both the regression test selection and test case prioritisation methods.

 There are both manual and automated regression testing tools available to test the health of your apps.

-Good coding practice dictates that when a bug is located and fixed, a record of the test that exposed the bug is made.
+Good coding practise dictates that when a bug is located and fixed, a record of the test that exposed the bug is made.
 That test should then be re-run regularly after any future changes to the application.
 Although such testing may be completed through manual testing procedures, automated testing tools can be a more efficient option.